Staying safe at home

 - do not walk on slippery floors in socks or tights

-- do not wear loose-fitting, trailing clothes that might trip you up
+- do not wear long, loose-fitting clothes that trail on the floor

 - do not wear slip-on or backless shoes, or loose slippers